hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-flat-selects.md

     }

-## Query Return Mode
+## Query Fetch Mode

-Flat Selects can work with three return modes: list, cursor, and single-row.
+Flat Selects can work with three fetch modes: list, cursor, and single-row.

 ### The `list` mode